awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **EncryptionAlgorithm parameter in a request**

 To allow users to use only a particular encryption algorithm with a KMS key, use a policy statement with a `Deny` effect and a `StringNotEquals` condition operator\.
-For example, the following example key policy statement prohibits principals who can assume the `ExampleRole` role from using this symmetric KMS key in the specified cryptographic operations unless the encryption algorithm in the request is `RSAES_OAEP_SHA_256`\.
+For example, the following example key policy statement prohibits principals who can assume the `ExampleRole` role from using this KMS key in the specified cryptographic operations unless the encryption algorithm in the request is `RSAES_OAEP_SHA_256`, an asymmetric encryption algorithm used with RSA KMS keys\.

 Unlike a policy statement that allows a user to use a particular encryption algorithm, a policy statement with a double\-negative like this one prevents other policies and grants for this KMS key from allowing this role to use other encryption algorithms\.
 The `Deny` in this key policy statement takes precedence over any key policy or IAM policy with an `Allow` effect, and it takes precedence over all grants for this KMS key and its principals\.